iTwin/object-storage/tests/frontend-storage/README.md

     1. Copies the bundled storage setting script into a location that `cypress` can access.
     1. Launches cypress with a specific configuration.

+The tests communicate with the server launched on `http://localhost:{SOME_PORT}`.
+The server supports several operations that create resources in cloud storage and return access information.
+After the test run `POST /cleanup` request must be issued to delete all created resources.

 ### TS compiler configuration files

 ```